Dzaleka Refugee Camp

 Dzaleka Refugee Camp is in Malawi's Dowa District, 41 kilometres from Lilongwe.
 93% of the approximately 52,000 people (in 2024) who live there are women or children.
 Nearly all of Malawi's refugees live here.
-The new refugees originate from the Democratic Republic of the Congo, Burundi and Rwanda, but they have arrived from elsewhere.
+The new refugees originate from the Democratic Republic of the Congo, Burundi, Rwanda, and Somalia but they have arrived from elsewhere.
 The UNHCR and the Malawian government made the camp a home for refugees in 1994.

 History

 The camp is in the highlands of Malawi's Dowa District, about forty kilometres from Lilongwe It had been a prison for political prisoners.
 There were less than a hundred prisoners there in 1960 farming sisal and creating string, rope and mats.
 By the 1970s, the farm now had about 400 prisoners and the conditions were described as appalling with regular beatings and torture.
 Reading material was minimal - it included the Bible and the Koran.
 Three of the prisoners, John Liwomba, Bernard Njakare and George Ndomondo would later enter the church as ministers.

 During the 1990s there was political unrest and strife in Somalia (1991), Burundi (1993), Rwanda (1994) and the DRC (1993).
 Hundreds of thousands of refugees sought shelter from genocide, rape and war in nearby countries.
 Malawi was not an obvious destination geographically but it was relatively peaceful.
 Some refugees sheltered in Tanzania and the DRC and then continued on to Malawi.

 Dzaleka became a refugee camp in 1994, after an agreement was made with the UNHCR and refugees were moved from Lilongwe market to here.
 There were initially about a thousand, but by 2003 there were 6,000.
 In 2008 it was 10,000 and in 2010 it was 16,000.
 The camp was designed to take 12,000 residents.
 The refugees are not given access to Malawian citizenship and with the exception of a few patients in Queen Elizabeth Central Hospital they are denied access to the facilities open to citizens.
 It was reported in 2012 that shops set up outside the camp by refugees were attacked and looted as locals objected to the competition.

 Most of the residents are from the Democratic Republic of the Congo with less from Burundi, Ethiopia, Rwanda and Somali.
 The camp has been supported by UNHCR since it began.
 The camp did not appear on the official map of Malawi in 2011.